 The Intensive English Centre at Nollamara Primary is one of eight Department endorsed centres in the metropolitan area.

-Eligible pre-primary to Year 6, students including newly arrived migrant and humanitarian entrants who are new to learning English.
+- Eligible Year 1 to Year 6, students including newly arrived migrant and humanitarian entrants who are new to learning English.

-Students enrolled in the program are eligible to access one of four buses, which provide a door to door pick up for students living outside the suburb of Nollamara.
+- Students enrolled in the program are eligible for one of three buses, which provided a door to door pick up and drop off service for students living outside the suburb of Nollamara providing they live inside the Nollamara IEC intake area.
 A bus warden and driver supports the students and seat belts are fitted on every bus.

 IEC Intake Areas CLICK HERE

 All the translated IEC Brochures are now live to the public please CLICK HERE